 What Causes Stress?

-To answer this question, Lenzkes polled a sampling of people – men and women – across the country.
-She shared her findings in Sunshine and Storms.
+Lenzkes, however, wanted to hear from everyday people.
+So she polled a sample of people – women and men – from across the country.
+She then shared her findings in Sunshine and Storms, a devotional book from Our Daily Bread Ministries.
 Her piece “The Pressure’s On” inspired this post.

 - Money problems